wandb/weave/docs/docs/guides/platform/index.md

 Weave is available on [W&B SaaS Cloud](https://docs.wandb.ai/guides/hosting/hosting-options/saas_cloud) which is a multi-tenant, fully-managed platform deployed in W&B's Google Cloud Platform (GCP) account in a North America region.

 :::info
 It's coming soon on [W&B Dedicated Cloud](https://docs.wandb.ai/guides/hosting/hosting-options/dedicated_cloud).
-Reach out to your W&B team if that would be of interest in your organization.
+Reach out to your W&B team if that would be of interest to your organization.
 :::

 ## Identity & Access Management